JuneB2021/Module-2-Challenge/README.md

 ## Technologies

 This project leverages python 3.7 with the following packages:

-i.  fire - for the command line interface, help pages, and entry-point. ii. questionary - for interactives user prompts and dialogs
+    •  fire - for the command line interface, help pages, and entry-point.
+    •  questionary - for interactives user prompts and dialogs

 ---